 - Repeating certain words, phrases, sounds, numbers, or names

 - Following specific routines or rituals.
 It is not uncommon for an individual to feel it necessary to repeat these rituals or routines multiple times until their OCD is satisfied (i.e., anxiety dissipated).
 Similarly, it is not uncommon for individuals to perform these rituals or routines at specific times of the day or days of the week.

 - Engaging in superstitious behaviors such as avoiding cracks on the sidewalk when walking or knocking on wood

 - Picking up and putting down items a specific way

-- Arranging objects or possessions in a special order
+- Arranging items in a specific order

-- Performing physical actions in reverse
+- Tracing one’s steps or performing specific physical actions in reverse

 DISCLAIMER: The content found here is intended to serve as educational content and is not intended to replace therapy.
 For treatment-related questions, please be sure to work with your local provider or contact a local clinician.